Zak3211/Zak3211/README.md

 <h1 align="left">Hey 👋, I'm Zak!</h1>

 <p>
   Obsessed with Machine Learning and Mathematical Modelling and their applications in solving complex problems in finance, physics, and optimization.
-Currently interning at Hiscox working on Fraud Detection Models using XGBoost.
+Currently open to internships in Data Science / Research Engineering for Summer 2026.
 Loves code-heavy and low boilerplate environments and really likes to build from scratch!
 </p>